 - In projects clarified the description of

-and how to calculate total budget for Phase and Task level budgets.
+budget_totalandbudget_priorityand how to calculate total budget for phase and task level budgets.

 NEW FEATURE: managing project statuses including drafts